Campus and Area Information A-Z

 - The closest hospital to Princeton University is Penn Medicine Princeton Medical Center, 1 Plainsboro Rd, Plainsboro Township.

 - The closest pharmacy is the CVS at 172 Nassau Street, Princeton.
-It is located between Moore Street and Vandeventer Avenue (Washington going the other way).

 The Princeton area has a wide diversity of restaurants, grocery stores and shopping to choose from.
 Please let Laura know if you’d like to edit the list as new restaurants open and older ones close.